ntuanb/blog/_posts/2019-05-04-code-like-a-story.md

 tags: []
 ---

-I always believed I wrote well structured code but got a shock when a team member commented on a piece of work I created, describing that it was hard to understand and did a complete rewrite.
+I always thought I wrote well structured code but got a bit of a surprise when a co-worker described a piece of code I was writing as hard to understand.

-I took ownership of my work and respected his opinion, so when he did the rewrite, I had to understand why.
-We sat down, had a discussion and to this day, I will always remember what he said:
+Respecting his constructive criticism, I had to understand why.
+To summarise the most important section of the convsersion:

 > ... write code like its a story ...

-Now, at first I didn't quite understand what it meant so I had to find my own meaning.
+At first I didn't quite understand what it meant so I had to find my own meaning.

 ### Introduction